 Entrance porch/boot room.
+Wet room.
+Separate toilet.
 Large beamed living room with wood-burning stove in inglenook fireplace.
 Beamed sitting room with open fire in stone fireplace.
+Children’s play area with adjacent kitchen/utility.
+Separate toilet.
 Dining room with feature fireplace and table seating 20.
 Well-equipped, bespoke farmhouse-style kitchen with two gas/electric ranges and island.
-Children’s play area with adjacent kitchen/utility.
-Beamed double bedroom with 6ft bed (can form two 3ft singles).
-Wet room and toilet.
-Separate toilet.
+Beamed twin bedroom.
 Three staircases to separate areas of the first floor: Two double bedrooms, one with en-suite shower room and toilet, and one with oak floor.
-Two large double bedrooms, each with 6ft bed (can form two 3ft singles) and feature fireplace; one with inter-connecting door to bathroom with over-bath shower and toilet, and one with en-suite shower room and toilet.
-Two further double bedrooms, each with 6ft bed (can form two 3ft singles); one with en-suite bathroom with over-bath shower and toilet, and one with en-suite shower room and toilet.
+Two large twin bedrooms with feature fireplace; one with inter-connecting door to bathroom with over-bath shower and toilet, and one with en-suite shower room and toilet.
+Two further twin bedrooms; one with en-suite bathroom with over-bath shower and toilet, and one with en-suite shower room and toilet.
 Bathroom with over-bath shower and toilet.
 Three staircases to separate areas of the second floor: Two double bedrooms, each with beamed sloping ceiling; one with en-suite bathroom with centre stage roll-top bath and toilet, and one with roll-top bath within bedroom and en-suite toilet.
-Twin bedroom with two 3ft single beds (can form 6ft double) with wooden floor and sloping ceiling.Location:
+Twin bedroom with wooden floor and sloping ceiling.Location:

 You will discover a piece of British history at Acton Scott, for it achieved national fame as the setting for BBC2’s hit TV series Victorian Farm, acknowledging the Acton family’s championing of sustainable practices.
 It has been followed by another Acton Scott-based BBC TV series Escape in Time, new for 2010 and presented by Ben Fogle.